FarronF/limerick-council-meetings/meetings/2023/07/20-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Annual Meeting Municipal District of Cappamore-Kilmallock - 22nd June, 2023.md

 connections with the town of Acton in Boston and supporting the development of the

-Stone Mansion in Kilmallock were among the priorities of the incoming Cathaoirleach.--- 3
+Stone Mansion in Kilmallock were among the priorities of the incoming Cathaoirleach.
+---
+3

 Acknowledgement of the issues being highlighted by the Retained Firefighters, as well as